Dynamic-Capital/Dynamic-Capital/docs/webhook.md

 1. Set `TRADING_SIGNALS_WEBHOOK_SECRET` in the Supabase project environment and redeploy the `trading-signal` function so the new value is active.
-2. Confirm the `trading.signals_ingest` feature flag is registered/enabled if
+2. The `trading.signals_ingest` feature flag is registered and enabled by default to keep automation active.
+Update the `features` table if you need to temporarily pause downstream processing.
-   downstream processing should run immediately.
 3. Update TradingView alerts (or upstream services) to target the Supabase Functions URL and include the secret in the `x-tradingview-secret` header.
 4. Verify Supabase has the `signals` table and related RPC helpers deployed via